Solution Brief: Transforming your Bioanalytical Operations

 IDBS’ workflow execution system could cut your bioanalytical study time by over 55%.
 Is a lack of insight slowing you down?

-Many bioanalytical labs work with a crowded and siloed set of systems and processes.
-From part electronic to part paper-based workflows, to standalone point-solutions, the result is a lack of insight into data and slower reporting and results handling.
-So, how you can go beyond ‘automating the past’ and truly transform your bioanalysis operations?
-In this solution brief, contemplate your disparate systems and consider whether they could be replaced by a single platform.
+So, how you can go beyond ‘automating the past’ and truly transform your bioanalytical operations?
+In this solution brief, we contemplate your disparate systems and consider whether they could be replaced by a single platform.

 Bioanalysis, the detection and quantitative measurement of drug products in biological samples, is a critical part of biopharmaceutical drug development.
-It arguably plays the most definitive role in tying therapeutic outcomes to the presence of pharmacologically relevant drug levels in the target biological system – starting with animal models and then in humans.
+It arguably plays the most definitive role in tying therapeutic outcomes to the presence of pharmacologically relevant drug levels in the target biological system – starting with animal models and followed by humans.